May the Lord make you to increase and abound in love toward one another, and toward all men, just as we also do toward you. 1 Thessalonians 3:12

 Judgement Will Continue

 1 Then the Lord said to me, “Though Moses and Samuel stood before me, yet my mind would not turn toward this people.
-Cast them out of my sight, and let them go out!
+Cast them out of my sight and let them go out!
 2 It will happen, when they ask you, ‘Where shall we go out?’ then you shall tell them, ‘The Lord says:

-“Such as are for death, to death;
+“Those who are destined for death, to death;

 3 “I will appoint over them four kinds,” says the Lord: “The sword to kill, the dogs to tear, the birds of the sky, and the animals of the earth, to devour and to destroy.
 4 I will cause them to be tossed back and forth among all the kingdoms of the earth, because of Manasseh, the son of Hezekiah, king of Judah, for that which he did in Jerusalem.